Salena Jones: As Salena Jones

 Faced with diminishing success and racism in the US, Joan Shaw reinvented herself in the mid-1960s as Salena Jones.
 She said, "I loved Sarah Vaughan so much and adored Lena Horne's elegance; I put them together as 'Salena.'
 It looked good.
 And I kept Joan in 'Jones.'"
 And that's how Salena Jones was born."

-She toured in Spain (1965) and Britain (1966), where she appeared for an extended season at Ronnie Scott's Jazz Club.
-Since then she has appeared at most leading concert halls and clubs in Europe, Africa, South America and Asia, and appeared regularly on radio and TV, with her own series in the United Kingdom.
+Jones toured in Spain (1965) and Britain (1966), where she appeared for an extended season at Ronnie Scott's Jazz Club.
+In 1969 she filmed a scene where she sings in a nightclub for the British film Tam Lin, directed by Roddy McDowell and starring Ava Gardner, which was released in 1970.

+Since the late 1960s Jones has appeared at most leading concert halls and clubs in Europe, Africa, South America and Asia, and appeared regularly on radio and TV, with her own series in the United Kingdom.
 Since visiting Japan for the first time (1978) she appeared there annually, memorably in the Unesco Save The Children Telethon (1988), and on a concert tour with the Royal Philharmonic Orchestra (1992).
 In 1964, Down Beat jazz critic Leonard Feather chose Salena Jones as one of the female vocalists of the year, alongside Peggy Lee, Ella Fitzgerald (also from Newport News) and Nancy Wilson.

-Salena has also appeared throughout Britain, touring with the Million Airs Orchestra, France, Germany, Switzerland, Spain, the Netherlands, Italy, Denmark, Sweden, Belgium, Turkey, Austria and Bulgaria.
+Jones has also appeared throughout Britain, touring with the Million Airs Orchestra, France, Germany, Switzerland, Spain, the Netherlands, Italy, Denmark, Sweden, Belgium, Turkey, Austria and Bulgaria.
 She has also made numerous television and radio broadcasts in Britain, and throughout Europe, often supported by the BBC Big Band.
 Also performed in Australia, Africa, South America, China, Canada, Hong Kong, Indonesia, Thailand and Japan.
 Since her first visit to Japan in 1978 she has returned at least annually, appearing in concert halls, on television, radio and regularly at the Blue Note Jazz Clubs in Tokyo, Osaka and Fukuoka.